Postdoctoral researcher: United States

 In the US, life sciences have a greater share than other fields due to higher federal funding of life and medical science areas since the mid 1990s.
 One survey shows that 54% of postdoctoral researchers major in life sciences, whereas those who majored in physical science, mathematics, and engineering account for 28%.

 In 2010, postdoctoral researchers in California formed a union, UAW Local 5810 in order to secure better working conditions such as the right to file a complaint for alleged discrimination or sexual harassment through a formal grievance procedure.
 In California, new postdoctoral appointments receive at least the NIH postdoctoral minimum salary ($50,004 in 2019) and many receive annual pay raises of 5% to 7% or more in accordance with the NIH's Ruth L. Kirschstein National Research Service Awards (NRSA).

 In 2014, postdoctoral researchers in Boston organized the "Future of Research" Symposium to respond to a conversation about the state of biomedical research from the perspective of junior scientists.
 The meeting included panel discussions with academics concerned about the scientific enterprise, a video message from Massachusetts senator Elizabeth Warren, and workshops discussing training, funding, the structure of the biomedical workforce, and metrics and incentives in science which were used to generate recommendations in a white paper.
 Meetings organized by postdoctoral researchers in 2015 spread to New York University (NYU), Chicago and San Francisco and a second meeting in Boston discussed data collection, labor economics and evidence-based policy to advocate for changes to science, including the future of the PhD.

 India

-Most of India's premier engineering, science and management institutes, like Indian Institute of Science (IISc), Indian Institutes of Technology (IIT), Indian Institutes of Science Education and Research (IISER), Indian Institutes of Management (IIM) and All India Institutes of Medical Sciences (AIIMS), have postdoctoral positions.
-The salary typically varies from ₹65,000 to ₹80,000 per month plus HRA.
-For example, IIT Kharagpur, IIT Guwahati, IIT Delhi, IIT Kanpur, IIT Bombay, IIT Madras, IISER Bhopal, IISER Mohali, IISER Pune, IISER Kolkata, IIM Kolkata offer postdoctoral fellowships.
-The Indian Council of Social Science Research also offers fellowship(s) for pursuing a post doctoral degree.
+Most of India's premier engineering, science and management institutes offer postdoctoral fellowships.
+The Indian Council of Social Science Research also offers fellowships for pursuing a postdoctoral degree.